-With its gleaming skyscrapers and lively city vibe, Arlington may not be the first place you think of for outdoor activities.
-But when you visit here in springtime, you’ll find that Arlington’s beautiful, natural landscapes come alive with a colorful array of flora and fauna.
+With its gleaming skyscrapers and lively city vibe, Arlington may not seem like an outdoorsy destination.
+But when you visit, you’ll find that Arlington’s natural landscapes are filled with a colorful array of flora and fauna.

-Mixed in with your exploration of famous capital-area sights, be sure to take time to enjoy some of Arlington’s outside fun.
+Along with your exploration of famous capital-area sights, be sure to take advantage of some of Arlington’s outdoor recreational opportunities.

-From biking and walking to exploring nature centers and historic sites, Arlington’s outdoor activities are a breath of fresh air in the heart of an urban center.
-With more than 75 miles of trails and 1,100 acres of park and open space, you’ll be just steps from nature throughout your stay.
+From biking and walking to exploring nature centers and historic sites, Arlington’s outdoor activities are a breath of fresh air in city life.
+Arlington has more than 75 miles of trails and 1,100 acres of park and open space, and you’ll be just steps away from all this nature throughout your stay.
 Here’s how to make the most of it!

 Ride a bike or take a jog down the Mount Vernon Trail along the shores of the Potomac River.
 Starting in Arlington’s Rosslyn neighborhood, the trail goes all the way to George Washington’s Mount Vernon, nearly 20 miles south.
 The path's shady, winding paths are mostly flat, and the trail gives you unobstructed views of Washington, D.C. as you cruise past green spaces, old bridges and marinas.
 Stop for a picnic at Gravelly Point and get a close-up view of takeoffs and landings at nearby Reagan National Airport.